Natural Yogurt: The Most Unique Topical Treatment For Acne

 …and the connection to yogurt

-It turns out that streptococcus thermophilus naturally churns out its own sphingomyelinase, a form which acts identically to human sphingomyelinase.
+It turns out that the Streptococcus thermophilus bacteria naturally churns out its own sphingomyelinase, a form which acts identically to human sphingomyelinase.

-The studies confirmed that streptococcus thermophilus increased sphingomyelinase activity on human skin.
-Therefore, it can join forces with your own production lines and massively enhance ceramide formation.
+The studies confirmed that Streptococcus thermophilus increased sphingomyelinase activity on human skin.
+Therefore, it can join forces with your skin’s natural production lines and massively enhance ceramide formation.

 You might expect bacteria to be less active in real human skin.
 How is a mere bacterial strain supposed to penetrate the depths of human skin, and then gain entry to cells where the ceramide ingredients lie?
 The likes of p.acnes bacteria only dwell within skin pores.